Tags

 Kareela

 Kareela is also in Sutherland shire, and the next suburb to Jannali.
 Located on the banks of the Georges River, it was first established in 1968.
 Its name is derived from an Aboriginal word which is said to mean either “place of trees and water” or “south wind”.
 It was the second meaning that the Geographical Names Board probably had in mind, as the area is known for its strong southerly breezes.
-Pronounced kuh-RHEEL-ya, this name sounds feminine and begins with the popular K sound.
+Pronounced kuh-RHEEL-ya, Kareela sounds feminine and begins with the popular K sound.
 People who like Cara and Cordelia may also like the sound of Kareela.

 Rosebery